 BaseExecutor.
 There are several

-executor implementations built-in Airflow, each with its own unique characteristics and capabilities.
+executor implementations built-in Airflow, each with their own unique characteristics and capabilities.

-You can read more about executors in Executor.
+You can read more about executors and how to write your own in Executor.

 New in version 2.6: The executor interface has been present in Airflow for quite some time but prior to 2.6, there was executor-specific code elsewhere in the codebase.
 As of version 2.6 executors are fully decoupled, in the sense that Airflow core no longer needs to know about the behavior of specific executors.
 You could have succeeded with implementing a custom executor before Airflow 2.6, and a number of people did, but there were some hard-coded behaviours that preferred in-built executors, and custom executors could not provide full functionality that built-in executors had.

 All Secrets Backend implementations are public.
 You can extend their functionality:

 Authentication backends can extend the way how Airflow authentication mechanism works.
 You can find out more about authentication in Auth backends that also shows available Authentication backends implemented in the community providers.

 When creating Hooks, you can add custom Connections.
 You can read more about connections in Connections for available Connections implemented in the community providers.

 When creating Hooks, you can add custom Extra Links that are displayed when the tasks are run.
 You can find out more about extra links in Extra Links that also shows available extra links implemented in the community providers.